beitaz/AudioToText/README.md

 First, follow the steps on [cloud.google.com](https://cloud.google.com/speech/docs/getting-started) to set up your project.
 You will need to create a project, enable the billing (by adding a credit card) and enable the Cloud Speech API for the newly created project.

-Once you are done, you will need to create a Cloud Storage segment, which will be the "bucket" where your large audio files will reside.
-You can create your segment by clicking [here](https://console.cloud.google.com/storage?_ga=1.35831520.1931673077.1494011931).

-Finally, you need to generate the credentials for your project.
+Once you are done, you will need to generate the credentials for your project.
 You can do so by clicking [here](https://console.cloud.google.com/apis/credentials).
-Please note that the Credentials format should be `json` and the type of credential should be a Service Account Key.
+Please note that the Key type should be Service Account Key and the Credentials format should be `json`.

-Once you've created the key, you need to grant read access to your Cloud Storage segments to read the audio files (by adding the 'Read GCS files' role to it).

 ## Actual Setup
 Install all the dependencies with `npm install` or `yarn`.
 Then, build the project (transform ES6 code to ES5 through Babel) with `npm run build` or `yarn run build`.

-Next, move the `example.config.json` file into the newly created `dist` folder.
+Next, move the `config.json` file into the newly created `dist` folder.
 Next, modify the `start.sh` file by adding your Google Cloud Credentials you created in the previous steps.

-Modify your config values (the audio reference is on the [Google Cloud Docs](https://cloud.google.com/speech/reference/rest/v1/RecognitionConfig)) by specifying the output name and the Cloud Storage URL (gs://).

 Finally, we need to modify our `config.json`: